Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 DISPUTE --> COORD

-Conflict is resolved only through diffs in requirements.md, hooks.md, validation.md.
-Any hidden edits in the chat dialog are excluded from the evidentiary base.
+A conflict is resolved only through diffs in requirements.md, hooks.md, validation.md.
+Any hidden edits in the chat dialog are excluded from the evidence base.

-If the Implementor believes the rejection is erroneous, they do not rewrite the explanation in free form.
-Instead, they add a verifiable change: refine the requirement, strengthen the hook, or extend the validation scenario.
+If the Implementor believes the rejection is mistaken, they do not rewrite the explanation in free form.
+Instead, they add a verifiable change: clarify the requirement, strengthen the hook, or extend the validation scenario.

-The Coordinator accepts a repeated round only after the diff is linked to the original specification and to a specific evidence event.
-Otherwise the dispute turns into an irreproducible private history.
-Upon repeated conflict, transfer the decision to precedents.md — a precedent journal where exactly five fields are fixed for each case:
+The Coordinator accepts a new round only after the diff is linked to the original specification and to a specific event-evidence.
+Otherwise the dispute turns into an unreproducible private story.
+On a repeat conflict, move the decision into precedents.md — the precedents log, where for each case exactly five fields are recorded:

-• verdict — arbitration rule outcome (APPROVE / DENY / DEFERRED);
+• verdict — the outcome under the arbitration rule (APPROVE / DENY / DEFERRED);

-• evidence_ref — reference to the diff, hook log, schema, or scenario that proved the verdict;
+• evidence_ref — a reference to the diff, hook log, schema, or scenario that proved the verdict;

-• applies_to — precedent applicability boundaries (tiers, strictness modes, domains);
+• applies_to — the boundaries of the precedent's applicability (tiers, strictness modes, domains);

-• next_check — condition under which the precedent must be reviewed.
+• next_check — the condition under which the precedent must be revised.

 - case_id: PREC-021